 What to Expect

 According to the U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook, what you earn as an animator depends upon where you work.
 An interesting fact?
 Software publishers now pay animators more than Hollywood.
-Here are median annual salaries for animators by industry:
+Here are the median annual salaries for animators by industry: